Kash Patel: Early life and education

-Kashyap Pramod Patel was born on February 25, 1980, in Garden City, New York.
-He is the son of Pramod Patel, a Ugandan of Gujarati Indian descent who was among those who faced ethnic persecution and were expelled by Ugandan dictator Idi Amin in 1972.
-The Patels were originally from the village of Bhadran in the Anand district of Gujarat.
+Kashyap Pramod Patel was born on February 25, 1980, in Garden City, New York, on Long Island.
+He is the son of Pramod Rameshchandra Patel, a Gujarati Indian-Ugandan who was among those who faced ethnic persecution and were expelled by Ugandan president Idi Amin in 1972.
+The Patels were originally from the village of Bhadran in the Anand district of Gujarat, India.
 Chh Gam Patidar Mandal, an organization in Bhadran, has maintained a vanshavali, or family tree of the Patel family for 18 generations.
 They briefly returned to India while seeking asylum in the United States, the UK, and Canada.
 They moved to Canada once their applications were accepted.
-Subsequently, they moved to the U.S. and Pramod started working as a chief financial officer for a global distributor of aircraft bearings.
+Subsequently, they moved to the US and Pramod started working as a chief financial officer for a global distributor of aircraft bearings.
 Patel's household included Pramod's eight brothers and sisters.
 He was raised Hindu.

-Patel attended Garden City High School and his senior-year quote was "Racism is man's gravest threat—the maximum of hatred for a minimum reason", by Jewish theologian Rabbi Abraham Joshua Heschel.
+Patel attended Garden City High School.
+For his senior-year yearbook quotation, he chose "Racism is man's gravest threat—the maximum of hatred for a minimum reason", by Abraham Joshua Heschel.
 During summers, Patel worked as a caddie at the Garden City Country Club.
 According to his memoir, Government Gangsters (2023), although he was interested in medical school programs, he was inspired by defense lawyers who golfed at the club.
 Patel graduated from the University of Richmond in 2002 with a degree in criminal justice and history.
 He earned a certificate in international law from University College London and graduated from the Pace University School of Law in 2005.
-According to a questionnaire he sent to the Senate Committee on the Judiciary, Patel participated in the American Bar Association's "Judicial Intern Opportunity Program", a diversity initiative, as a student at Pace University in 2003.
+According to a questionnaire he sent to the Senate Committee on the Judiciary, Patel participated in the American Bar Association's "Judicial Intern Opportunity Program", a diversity initiative, as a Pace student in 2003.